W7k-J/W7k-J.github.io/w7kTools/LevelChanger.md

 It is an experimental option.
 In theory it should works on many categories but right now it is limited to:

 Reavels
 Wall Sweeps

 Please inform us if you see any problems or would like us to include another category of objects to it.
-Adding more categories is on our TODO list.
+Adding more categories is on our ToDo list.

 ## Levels - Objects With Two References